 Whether a PFTC should be regulated or unregulated is an extremely important question.
-Many families chose the light regulation that South Dakota provides along with the assistance of SDTC so that they do not risk the possible penetration of the corporate veil that could result with an unregulated trust company as well as any possible negative estate tax consequences.
-Please see the website section on "Regulated vs. Unregulated jurisdictions" for additional information.
+Many families choose the friendly regulation that South Dakota provides along with the assistance of SDTCS so that they do not risk the possible penetration of the corporate veil that could result with an unregulated trust company as well as any possible negative estate tax consequences.
+Please see the website section on “Regulated vs. Unregulated jurisdictions” for additional information.

 3. Who should be the PFTC’s South Dakota Corporate Agent?

-The South Dakota Trust Company (SDTC) can assist a family or a family office to establish a cost effective trust company pursuant to South Dakota law by serving as Corporate Agent.
-In this capacity, SDTC plays a de minimis role that gives the families the “minimum statutory contacts” they need to get through the application process with South Dakota’s regulatory group, the Division of Banking and maintain an ongoing minimal relationship with South Dakota.
-In this arrangement, SDTC enters into three contracts with the respective family office.
+SDTCS can assist a family or a family office to establish a cost-effective trust company pursuant to South Dakota law by serving as Corporate Agent.
+In this capacity, SDTCS plays a de minimis role that gives the families the “minimum statutory contacts” they need to get through the application process with South Dakota’s regulatory group, the Division of Banking and maintain an ongoing minimal relationship with South Dakota.
+In this arrangement, SDTCS enters into three contracts with the respective family office.

 4. What about a trustee agent for the PFTC as trustee?

-Having SDTC as the corporate agent allows the family to meet the necessary requirements to establish a South Dakota trust company.
+Having SDTCS as the corporate agent allows the family to meet the necessary requirements to establish a South Dakota trust company.
 The PFTC then serves as trustee for the family trusts.
-The trust administration, as a result of South Dakota's "Interstate" capability can typically take place anywhere in the U.S..
-Generally, where the family office is located.
-There are, however, several advantages to having the trust administered in South Dakota i.e. the favorable trust and income tax laws, which are discussed in more detail in the "Why South Dakota?" section of this website.
+The trust administration, as a result of South Dakota’s interstate capability can typically take place anywhere in the U.S. Generally, this would be performed where the family office is located.
+There are, however, several advantages to having the trust administered in South Dakota i.e. the favorable trust and income tax laws, which are discussed in more detail in the “Why South Dakota?” section of our main website.
 SDTC can serve as trustee agent for the PFTC to accomplish this objective without the need of the family having to hire South Dakota employees or relocate family members and advisors to South Dakota to administer the South Dakota law trusts.
 All trusts (i.e. both non-South Dakota law trusts and South Dakota law trusts) generally save state income taxes, with some exceptions.

 5. Should the PFTC be established with a State or National Charter?

-The IRS issued three PLRs in 2005 approving certain carefully structured PFTC arrangements in which a PFTC serves as trustee of certain family trusts.
-These three 2005 PLRs as well as prior PLRs with similar results have up to this point provided non-binding guidance regarding the proper structure and operation of a family PFTC.
-In these PLRs the IRS ruled that:
+In addition, prior to IRS Notice 2008-63, the IRS issued three PLRs in 2005 approving PFTC arrangements in which a PFTC served as trustee of certain family trusts.
+In these earlier PLRs the IRS ruled that:

 These three 2005 PLRs included the following key features: